MichaelCurrin/instant-website/README.md

 There are a lot of issues on the repo - some might never get done or make the others unneeded when a choice is made.
 I am happy with the how the single page site works for now and am adding to the Wiki for now to keep things simple.
 Please update the Wiki's [Showcase](https://github.com/MichaelCurrin/instant-website/wiki/Showcase) section with your own creations if you want to share them.

-If you do make a PR against this repo, you'll get a Netlify preview URL so you can **preview** your result on the existing Netlify app.
+If you do make a PR against this repo's `master` branch, you'll get a Netlify preview URL so you can **preview** your result on the existing Netlify app.

 ## License